vfog/clemente/README.md

 # Clemente

-Clemente is Ruby client providing easy access to MLBAM Pitch F/X and related data.
+Clemente is a Ruby client providing easy access to MLBAM Pitch F/X and related data.
 All XML data is converted to Ruby hashes for convenient access.

 ## Usage